je-suis-tm/Sid-Meier-s-Civilization-6-modding/README.md

 ![alt text](https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/preview/asean.png)

+Say you want to play the map of archipelago because you are a leader of maritime civilization.
+What could be better than Southeast Asia where you have more than twenty-five thousand islands in the region?
+Sailing rafts in the uncharted water to conquer tropical islands is the only way to bring prosperity in this map.
+Embrace the wildfire, the volcano eruption and the flood.
+Good rewards come after navigating these natural disasters well.

-Civlizations:  Australia, Indonesia, Khmer, Maori, Vietnam
+*Civlizations:  Australia, Indonesia, Khmer, Maori, Vietnam*

-City States:  Ayutthaya, Bandar Brunei, Singapore
+*City States:  Ayutthaya, Bandar Brunei, Singapore*

-Natural Wonders:  Chocolate Hills, Fountain of Youth, Great Barrier Reef, Hạ Long Bay
+*Natural Wonders:  Chocolate Hills, Fountain of Youth, Great Barrier Reef, Hạ Long Bay*

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/output/baltique.Civ6Map>Baltic Sea</a>